Arthur

 Cryptographic protocols

 Cryptographic protocols such as TLS are crucial for securing communication over the Internet.
 Unfortunately, their design is tricky to get right, which often results in devastating attacks.
 We are currently developing a formalism that leverages recent advances in program verification (in particular, separation logic) to verify cryptographic protocols.
 These verified protocols can be combined with standard proofs of correctness to derive application-level specifications.
-For more information, check out our draft and accompanying Coq formalization.
+For more information, check out our draft and accompanying Rocq formalization.

 Compartmentalization